frederikstrabo/cost-effective-fuel-treatments/code/PIPELINE.md

     ``install.packages("renv");
     renv::restore()``

+3. Manually install `rnaturalearthhires` (this is unable to be restored through `renv`).
-3. Run scripts from `code/main.R` to execute the full replication pipeline.
+4. Run scripts from `code/main.R` to execute the full replication pipeline.

 ## Replication paths